Autonomous SmartDesk Corner Review

 |Typical Assembly Time||

 Autonomous claims “easy assembly of 15-30 minutes.”
 But Autonomous makes a lot of outlandish claims.
-The reality is this desk will likely take you 1.5-2 hrs to build, some of while squatting low or on your back, and you will need help from a friend to turn the frame over without breaking it halfway through the assembly process.
+The reality is this desk will likely take you 1.5-2 hrs to build, and you will need help from a friend to turn the frame over without breaking it halfway through the assembly process.

-Autonomous claims ANSI/BIFMA certification but they would not produce evidence of an independent lab certification.
+Autonomous claims ANSI/BIFMA certification but no evidence of independent lab certification.

 |NEAT™ Certified by Mayo Clinic||